 The NVH Service will read this value periodically.

-The status of this value will be available via Diagnostics DID.
+The status of this value will be available via Diagnostics.

 Final Door Open VIN

 This is a VIN set by the library configuration and represents the summation of all door open statuses that the configuration considers to disable ANC/PS.